 The phosphatic strata of the Kheseen Fm are separated from the underlying Cryogenian units by a thin package of Ediacaran carbonate, lutite, and shale (fig. 2).
 For this reason, previous workers (Sheldon, 1984; Osokin and Tyzhinov, 1998; Ilyin, 2004) argued for a genetic relationship between Cryogenian glacial episodes and the phosphorite deposits.
 However, a disconformity surface first recognized by Ilyin (2004) at several sites around the basin may be potentially correlative to an Ediacaran hiatus observed in the Zavkhan Terrane (Macdonald et al., 2009; Bold et al., 2016a), casting doubt upon glaciogenic interpretations of phosphogenesis in the Khuvsgul basin.

 The upper Khuvsgul Group includes the ~2 km-thick carbonate succession of the Erkhelnuur Fm, which disconformably overlies the Kheseen Fm.
 Reported trilobite and archaeocyathid occurrences within the Erkhelnuur Fm (Korobov, 1989) suggest a Cambrian age for this interval.
-A coarse siliciclastic unit, the Ukhaatolgoi Fm, overlies the Erkhelnuur Fm carbonates, and is the youngest pre-Cenozoic sedimentary sequence on the TMT.
-The accumulation of the Cambrian platformal carbonate sequence of the Khuvsgul basin has been attributed to continued thermal subsidence along the TMT margin (Khukhuudei et al, 2020; Kuzmichev, 2015) and potential deposition into a riftogenic graben (Ilyin, 2004).
-Conversely, Macdonald and Jones (2011) suggest that, like on the Zavkhan Terrane, Cambrian subsidence on the TMT margin was driven by collisional tectonics related to the Salarian Orogeny (Rhuzentsev and Burashnikov, 1996; Smith et al., 2016; Bold et al., 2016).
+A coarse siliciclastic unit, the Ukhaatolgoi Fm, overlies the Erkhelnuur Fm, and is the youngest pre-Cenozoic sedimentary sequence on the TMT.
+The accumulation of the Cambrian platformal carbonate sequence of the Khuvsgul basin has been attributed to continued thermal subsidence along the TMT margin (Khukhuudei et al, 2020; Kuzmichev, 2015), and deposition into a riftogenic graben (Ilyin, 2004).
+Conversely, Macdonald and Jones (2011) suggest that, like on the Zavkhan Terrane, Cambrian subsidence on the TMT margin was driven by collisional tectonics related to the Salarian Orogeny (Ruzhentsev and Burashnikov, 1995; Smith et al., 2016; Bold et al., 2016b).

 2.4 Phanerozoic deformation of the Tuva Mongolian Terranes